ifBars/VRChat-ProTVConvertor/README.md

 	It will then ask for a custom name for each song, if you do not want a custom name for that one, you can simply press enter -For any questions, comments, concerns, etc, P.Penguin#0420

-	-Quick Note: If you are using URL Prefixes, make sure it is a link like https://nextnex.com/?url= as well as, Make sure to put in your prefix before loading a playlist or link
+	-Quick Note: If you are using URL Prefixes, make sure it is an HTTPS link like https://nextnex.com/?url= as well as, Make sure to put in your prefix before loading a playlist or link

 ![image](https://user-images.githubusercontent.com/114284668/212461669-486d9c18-39f3-43a8-9be9-60d3dde40dda.png)